openbmc/openbmc/upstream-layers/yocto-docs/documentation/sdk-manual/intro.rst

 automatically installed and available if you have done any one of the following:

--  cloned the ``poky`` Git repository to create a :term:`Source Directory` and sourced the environment setup script.

--  downloaded a Yocto Project release and unpacked it to create a Source Directory and sourced the environment setup script.
+-  Setup your :term:`Build Host` as described in the :doc:`/dev-manual/start` section of the Yocto Project Development Tasks Manual.

 -  installed the cross-toolchain tarball and sourced the toolchain's setup environment script.